-We also have an equity compensation plan ("ECP") designed to reward key employees, as determined by the ECDC or the chief executive officer, who can have a significant impact on our long-term performance, and to further align the interests of such employees with those of our shareholders.
+Our equity compensation plan ("ECP") is designed to reward executives, senior vice presidents and other selected officers and key employees who can have a significant impact on our long-term performance, and to further align the interests of such employees with those of our shareholders.
 The ECP permits grants of restricted shares, restricted share units and other share based awards, to be satisfied with shares of our Class A common stock or cash.
 The ECDC determines the form of the award to be granted at the beginning of each performance period.
 The number of shares of our Class A common stock authorized for grant under the ECP is 100,000 shares, with no one person able to receive more than 10,000 shares in a calendar year.
 We do not issue new shares of common stock to satisfy plan awards.
 Share awards are settled through the repurchase of our Class A common stock on the open market.
 Restricted share awards may be entitled to receive dividends payable during the performance period, or, if subject to performance goals, to receive dividend equivalents payable upon vesting.
 Dividend equivalents may provide for the crediting of interest or hypothetical investment experience, payable after expiration of the performance period.
-Vesting conditions are determined at the time the award is granted and may include continuation of employment for a specific period, satisfaction of performance goals and the defined performance period, and the satisfaction of any other terms and conditions as determined to be appropriate.
+Vesting conditions are determined at the time the award is granted and may include continuation of employment for a specific period, satisfaction of performance goals within a defined performance period, and the satisfaction of any other terms and conditions as determined to be appropriate.
 The ECP expires December 31, 2031, unless earlier amended or terminated by our Board of Directors.

 To date, all awards have been satisfied with shares of our Class A common stock.
+In 2023, we purchased 1,610 Class A shares with an average share price of \$252.32 and a market value of \$0.4 million to satisfy the liability for the 2020 plan year.
 In 2022, we purchased 1,786 Class A shares with an average share price of \$190.68 and a market value of \$0.3 million to satisfy the liability for the 2019 plan year.
-In 2021, we purchased 978 Class A shares with an average share price of \$242.01 and a market value of \$0.2 million to satisfy the liability for the 2018 plan year.
-In 2020, we purchased 1,787 shares with an average share price of \$165.82 and a market value of \$0.3 million to satisfy the liability for the 2017 plan year.
-The total compensation charged to operations related to these ECP awards was \$0.8 million in 2022, \$0.2 million in 2021, and \$0.7 million in 2020.
+In 2021, we purchased 978 shares with an average share price of \$242.01 and a market value of \$0.2 million to satisfy the liability for the 2018 plan year.
+The total compensation charged to operations related to ECP awards was \$4.0 million in 2023, \$0.8 million in 2022, and \$0.2 million in 2021.
+The increases in 2023 and 2022 compared to the respective prior periods resulted from increases in plan participants and our stock price.
 The Exchange and its subsidiaries reimburse us for earned compensation costs of employees performing administrative services, which can fluctuate each year based on the plan participants.
-The Exchange and its subsidiaries reimbursed us for approximately 3%, 33%, and 59% of the awards paid in 2022, 2021, and 2020 respectively.
-Unearned compensation expense of \$1.3 million is expected to be recognized over a period of three years.
+The Exchange and its subsidiaries reimbursed us for approximately 35%, 3%, and 33% of the awards paid in 2023, 2022, and 2021 respectively.
+Unearned compensation expense of \$2.9 million is expected to be recognized over a period of two years.